Do you even realize how important your voice is?

 You may know me as the founder of Kinky Salon and Mission Control.

-I decided to fulfill a lifetime ambition to become a yoga teacher.
+Then, I decided to fulfill a lifetime ambition to become a yoga teacher.
 What I thought could be a nourishing side-hustle flipped my life on its head.
 When you go through the teacher training, you spend most of it on philosophy, journaling, and looking at your own life through that lens.
 I looked.
 What I saw was that I'd been up all night for two decades, and I was ready for something different.
 I still wanted to bring cool, weird, creative people together.
 I still wanted to create safe spaces for self-expression.
-I just wanted to do it in a way that was easier on my nervous system.
+I just wanted to do it in a way that was authentic to the me I am now, not the me I was 25 years ago.

 Writing retreats showed up as the obvious next thing.
 The skill set was weirdly similar.
 The people were my people.
 People with extraordinary stories they haven't written yet.
 And I knew what it felt like to carry a book you couldn't finish.